interstates21/grumpy-clouds-weather/README.md

 - Dark Sky
 - Open Weather Maps

 > Awailable only in development mode.
-In order to try change a reference of MapScreen.js and DetailedForecastScreen.js
+In order to try, change a reference of MapScreen.js and DetailedForecastScreen.js

 - Geonames

 > Awailable only in development mode.
-In order to try change a reference of MapScreen.js
+In order to try, change a reference of MapScreen.js

 <br>